13 Types Of Writing Every Writer Should Master

 • Narrative journalism

-The journalist Hunter S. Thompson popularised this type of writing in his articles and essays, whereby his journalism often reads like a novel.
+The journalist Hunter S. Thompson popularized this type of writing in his articles and essays, whereby his journalism often reads like a novel.
 If you’d like to learn more about this style, read our guide to narrative essays.

 3. Persuasive Writing